Gleofilo Vlijter: Senior career

 After one season with the Israeli club in which he was primarily a member of the reserve team he signed for FC Torpedo Kutaisi of the Georgian Erovnuli Liga.
 He joined as the team was preparing to enter the preliminary round of the 2018–19 UEFA Champions League.

 In August 2019 it was announced that Vlijter had signed a two-year contract with Aris Limassol of the Cypriot Second Division.

 In his first unofficial match with Aris Limassol, he scored a hat-trick against AEZ.
 He made his league debut for Aris in a 0–1 loss to Alki Oroklini.

 On 4 August 2020, Vlijter signed a three-year deal with Israeli Premier League club Beitar Jerusalem.

+After a stint with Doxa Katokopias in Cypriot First Division, Vlijter signed with Veikkausliiga club Vaasan Palloseura (VPS) in Finland.
+His deal with VPS was terminated on 6 August 2024.

+Vlijter joined OFK Beograd on 8 August 2024.

+Vlijter was transferred to Újpest on 5 July 2025.